How to Evaluate and Negotiate Your Stock Option Package

 Evaluation and Negotiation.

 You can also use this tool offered by Index Ventures to see where you are vs. market.
 It offers a simple calculator to estimate exactly that.
-What we like about this tool is that it’s based on real data from a broad range of companies, so it makes a reliable source of information to use when negotiating an offer.
+What we like about this tool is that it’s based on real data from a broad range of companies, so it can be a reliable source of information to use when negotiating an offer.

 Finally, you have to decide what’s most important to you.
 If you personally place less value on options since the company may or may not succeed or because you just bought a house and have a mortgage to pay so cash is more important for you, you can ask for a higher base+bonus and fewer options.
 If you feel like this company is going to hit a home run and you can live with less cash for a few years, ask for more equity and be flexible on base and bonus.
-This about trade-offs at the end of the day.
+This is about trade-offs at the end of the day.

 It’s important to keep in mind that the option exercise price is generally non-negotiable since there are rules that companies have to follow when setting it, so really your focus should be on optimizing the number of options awarded to you.

 Options are important.
 Negotiating the right package on day one can have a massive impact on your bottom line when the company exits.
 It’s important to understand their value and mechanics and ensure you get what you deserve.
 But at the end of the day, the most important thing is betting on the right company.
 Your time is limited, and so is the number of companies you can work for.
-Before signing the an offer letter to join your next company, ask yourself: Do I believe in the company?
+Before signing the offer letter to join your next company, ask yourself: Do I believe in the company?
 Do I believe in the team?
 Can I imagine them winning their market in few years?
 If the answer is no, all the optimization in the world does not matter and you should keep looking for the right opportunity.

 A fully diluted view assumes that all outstanding options are granted, vested, and exercised, and that all other instruments that can be converted into shares are converted.